ShaheenHossain/eagle-12.1/doc/setup/install.rst

 Repository
 ^^^^^^^^^^

-Eagle S.A. provides a repository that can be used with  Debian and Ubuntu distributions.
+Eagle ERP provides a repository that can be used with  Debian and Ubuntu distributions.
 It can be used to install Eagle Community Edition by executing the following commands as root: